rsc1975/bench-deno-vs-bun/readme.md

 We are going to use a third party app [h3lp3r-api](https://github.com/rsc1975/h3lp3r-api) as the subject in the load test, the repo has 2 branch `deno` and `bun` with an equivalent implementation for each platform, both implementations use [Hono framework](https://honojs.dev/).

 To launch the test we need a lib like [autocannon](https://www.npmjs.com/package/autocannon), this tool will generate the json data that our script will agregate and prepare to show it in a friendly chart.
+We consider other options like wrk, oha or bombardier, but autocannon seems to show similar numbers, there is no bottleneck and the js api is handy.

 ## Getting started